sleemburg/cdist-utils/CDIST-INVENTORY.md

 The search string is applied to the content of the explorer.
 If the search string matches the explorer content, the tag is added to the inventory entry for the host.
 If the search string starts with an !, the tag is added if the search string does not match.

-When matching to a file in the `cdist-inventory` directory, the search string is not used and can be an arbitrary word.
+When matching to a file in the `cdist-inventory` directory, the search string is not used and can be an arbitrary word in the if expression.
 The search string will always be the system hostname.

 ## content